warren/perdicis-notes/content/Stuff you the reader might like.md

 #publish
 Opened [[2024-06-02]].

-I'm going to [[Publishing this vault|publish Waulter]] soon and open my brain to the internet.
-When I do, it would be nice to consolidate a meta page of pages other people might enjoy reading.
-Maybe that's you, and that's this?
+I'm going to [[Publishing this vault|publish Waulter]] soon and open my second brain to the internet.
+When I do, it would be nice for this page to serve as a meta page of pages that visitors might enjoy reading.
+Maybe that's this, and that's you?

 ## Meta pages (pages of pages)
 - [[Musings]] (Meta-meta page)